microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthorizationPolicy.md

   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AllowEmailVerifiedUsersToJoinOrganization <Boolean?>]`: Indicates whether a user can join the tenant by email validation.
   - `[AllowInvitesFrom <String>]`: allowInvitesFrom
-  - `[AllowUserConsentForRiskyApps <Boolean?>]`:
+  - `[AllowUserConsentForRiskyApps <Boolean?>]`: Indicates whether user consent for risky apps is allowed.
+We recommend to keep this as false.
   - `[AllowedToSignUpEmailBasedSubscriptions <Boolean?>]`: Indicates whether users can sign up for email based subscriptions.
   - `[AllowedToUseSspr <Boolean?>]`: Indicates whether the Self-Serve Password Reset feature can be used by users on the tenant.
-  - `[BlockMsolPowerShell <Boolean?>]`: To disable the use of MSOL PowerShell set this property to true.
-This will also disable user-based access to the legacy service endpoint used by MSOL PowerShell.
+  - `[BlockMsolPowerShell <Boolean?>]`: To disable the use of the MSOnline PowerShell module set this property to true.
+This will also disable user-based access to the legacy service endpoint used by the MSOnline PowerShell module.
 This does not affect Azure AD Connect or Microsoft Graph.
   - `[DefaultUserRoleOverrides <IMicrosoftGraphDefaultUserRoleOverride[]>]`:
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[IsDefault <Boolean?>]`:
     - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`:
       - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
       - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
+Not supported for custom roles.
       - `[ExcludedResourceActions <String[]>]`:
   - `[DefaultUserRolePermissions <IMicrosoftGraphDefaultUserRolePermissions1>]`: defaultUserRolePermissions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.